infochemistry-ai/afm-lbl-data-driven-backend/README.md

 The `src/app/features/_lacunarity/` directory contains a C++ gliding-box lacunarity implementation vendored from [Fractal-Analisys](https://github.com/ShockOfWave/Fractal-Analisys) (subdirectory `lib/`).
 The original license is preserved next to the source.

+## 3D visualization of a robotic cell

+A 3D assembly of the robotic cell was created in a CAD system and saved in *.STEP* format in the *3D models* directory.
+This assembly includes the Rozum Pulse 90 robot, a custom-designed linear gripper and bottles' rotator, as well as various stands and supports.

 ## Acknowledgements

 We thank the [Infochemistry Scientific Center](https://infochemistry.ru/) (ITMO University) for the provided data, AFM measurements and computing resources.